 In contrast to cultural trends, the Bible tells us that what we believe is very important to God.
 The healthy, growing church at its inception “continued steadfastly in the apostles’ doctrine” (Acts 2:42).
 From their right beliefs came right attitudes and actions contrary to the world's.
 This is God’s work done God’s way.
 We therefore teach doctrine.

 Anybody considering a church should know what the church believes, and any church worth considering should be open and able to declare its beliefs.

 First, because what we believe is important to God.
 Beliefs affect our usefulness and our eternity (John 3:36).

-Our source of beliefs is therefore of utmost importance.
-Our beliefs may be shaped through a variety of sources such as our experiences, training, and traditions; our knowledge of history; our study of nature; and our self-examination.
+The basis of our beliefs is therefore of utmost importance.
+Our beliefs may be shaped through a variety of sources such as experience, training, tradition, knowledge of history, study of nature, and self-examination.
 These sources have their uses, but there is one infallible source given to us.
 That is the Bible.

 Grace Baptist Church believes that the Bible is the inspired, inerrant Word of God.
 We believe it is thus our ultimate authority for all faith and practice.
 We believe there is immense value in studying, memorizing, meditating upon, and obeying it.
 The preaching of its truth is at the center of our worship services.